callesebbe/project_sysdesign/README.md

 ###4.
 Bar
 - Here you create orders.
 When you press a particular dish you're prompted with some options(chosing amount, preferations).
 When you're done with the order you simply press the **Send Order**-button which prompts you with chosing of table number.
 - By pressing the **Order Queue** button you're able to see which orders that are claimed and not(red or yellow).
-If they aren't claimed yet you can remove them from the queue by pressing the **Remove** button.
+If they aren't claimed yet you can remove them from the queue by pressing the **Remove** button. ***How occupied is the restaurant?*** is used to inform the Reception about how crowded the pub is, the more to the left/*Green*, the less crowed.